Online Welcome Letter

 First and foremost follow the rules of conduct and institutional policies as laid out inthe BS School Catalog and Student Handbook.

 Second each instructor maintains the course structure and facilitates classroom expectations.
 Students should find most of these spelled out in the syllabus.

 BS has a Computer System Use and Abuse Policy, located on page 32 of the student handbook, that grants to student the use of lab and online resources subject to university policies, local, state and federal laws.
 Such obligations are suggested but not limited to copyright, intellectual property rights and academic honesty and ethics.

-Most online courses are writing and reading intensive, procrastination is a negative aspect toward online success.
-Use resources like Student Services Center or Smart Thinking™ to receive tutoring on subject presented in the course.
+Most online courses are writing and reading intensive, procrastination is negative aspect toward online success.
+Use resources like Student Services Center or Smart Thinking™ to receive tutoring on subject presented in the course

 If proctoring for a test is required for a course either the instructor or an approved proctor must administer the test in an approved testing location.
 The BS rules for academic integrity (page 56 – 57) both online and in the classroom.
 Proctors are required to monitor the test taking, and return the test to the course instructor.
 Proctors will add to each computer any password for protected test.
 Proctors should be able to answer any questions on test taking procedures, not questions on test content.
 Students are not permitted to leave the testing area until the test has been completed.

 We strongly advise all online learning students to acquire an email account and provide it to your instructor by emailing him/her.
 If you are using Blackboard, you will have a private message box available to you, but we still recommend having your own personal email address in case of network problems.
 Emailing and messaging are the primary means of communication in these courses and you are severely handicapped if you do not have these available to you.